openedx/docs.openedx.org/source/documentors/concepts/content_types.rst

        - The document can confuse the learner at specific points.

    * - **Needs corrections**
-     - Document shares features of 3 and 1.
+     - Document shares features of Acceptable and Not acceptable.
      -

    * - **Not acceptable**